$50,000 REWARD FOR INFORMATION LEADING TO THE ARREST AND CONVICTION OF THE MURDERER

 As of January 2014, the reward for identifying Officer Ellis’s murderer has grown to a quarter of a million dollars.
 But on the first anniversary of this death, there have been no advances in the case.

-This narrative was revised mAY 25, 2014 by retired Cincinnati Lieutenant Stephen R. Kramer.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
-If you have information, artifacts, archives, or images related to this officer or the incident, please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images related to this officer or the incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.